Baylor > Religion > Graduate Program > Current Students

 The Graduate School tracks publications of all graduate students at Baylor University.
-Graduate students should therefore report publications for the 2012-2013 academic year according to the following schedule: Summer 2012, June 1-August 19; Fall 2012, August 20-December 31; Spring 2013, January 1-May 31.
+Graduate students should therefore report publications for the 2015-2016 academic year according to the following schedule: Summer 2015, June 1-August 24; Fall 2015, August 25-December 31; Spring 2016, January 1-May 31.

 Click here to access the publications report form.

-Graduate Students preparing for Preliminary Examinations may apply during the semester prior to taking prelims, for a Library Study Carrell.
-For example, students taking prelims in spring 2013 may apply in the fall 2012 semester for a carrel.
-Please click here for a letter from GSA Representative, Heather Gorman, regarding the process.
+Graduate Students preparing for Preliminary Examinations may apply during the semester prior to taking prelims for a Library Study Carrel.
+For example, students taking prelims in Spring 2016 may apply in the Fall 2015 semester for a carrel.
+Please click here for information regarding the process.

 Religion Department Guidelines for Topic Proposal, Prospectus and Dissertation/Thesis